sonatype/nxrm3-maven-plugin/README.md

       </plugin>
 ```

-To override the default deploy goal add the following to the plugin
+To override the default deploy goal add the following to the plugin.
+This can be used if more control is desired over
+when the plugins deploy goal is activated.

 ```
         <executions>